ast-hugger/3plus4/_posts/2009-02-15-a-taste-of-nested-classes-part-3.md

 )
 </pre>
 <p>We put <code>logError:</code> in the top-level class representing our application.
 Any method of any nested class can invoke that utility through an implicit receiver send.
 The superclass of the nested class doesn't matter---
 the utility is accessible because the class is nested in the one that provides it.
-Compared to the Smalltalk example, the utility is now available everywhere in our application and nowhere outside of it.
+Compared to the Smalltalk example, the utility is now available everywhere in our application and nowhere outside of it.</p>

 Here is another thing that's interesting about the Newspeak alternative.
 In Smalltalk, `logError:` would have to be an extension method of Object.
 Extension methods are [officially ungood](http://gbracha.blogspot.com/2008/03/monkey-patching.html) in Newspeak, and the example shows the goodthink alternative.